Posts

 Image

 Actress Brittany Murphy, star of films such as Clueless, Girl, Interrupted and Drop Dead Gorgeous , has died after collapsing at her home in Los Angeles.
 According to the coroners report, Murphy appeared to have died from a cardiac arrest.
-She was 32.
-A big admirer of Murphy's film work, I was saddened to hear of her death.
-An always interesting character actress, Murphy will be remembered for her portrayals of oddball outsiders in films such as Clueless, Freeway, Girl, Interrupted, Don’t Say a Word and Spun before she went on to star in the likes of 8 Mile and Sin City .
-Whilst no stranger to darker, unsettling films, Murphy made a number of memorable forays into outright genre territory in her too-short career, with roles in the darkly comic slasher Cherry Falls , The Prophecy II and the anaemic though atmospheric chiller Deadline .
-For me, she will always be the kooky young woman who uttered the immortal put down: ‘You’re a virgin who can’t drive’ in the charmingly
+She was only 32.
+I'm a big fan of Murphy's film work, and was saddened to hear of her death.
+An always interesting character actor, Murphy will be remembered for her portrayals of oddball outsiders in films such as Clueless, Freeway, Girl, Interrupted, Don’t Say a Word and Spun before she went on to star in the likes of Riding in Cars with Boys , 8 Mile and Sin City .
+No stranger to darker, unsettling films, Murphy made a number of memorable forays into outright genre territory in her too-short career, with roles in the darkly comic slasher Cherry Falls , The Prophecy II and Deadline .
+RIP Brittany.
+I hope not sporadically x

 RIP Dan O'Bannon 1946 - 2009